Prince-Vijay-Santhosh/COVID19-Info/README.md

 A) Azure Static Web Apps: Azure Static Web Apps are used to build and deploy the website that hosts the COVID-19 information.
 This ensures that the website is always up-to-date and available to users.

 B) Azure Healthbot: Azure Healthbot is used to create a chatbot that can answer questions about COVID-19.
 This chatbot can be used to provide information about the virus, its symptoms, and how to prevent it.

+Deployed Link: https://victorious-cliff-0670a0d10.3.azurestaticapps.net  (The site may expire when its Azure credits are exhausted.)